ywwy-qn/ESM2_AMP/README.md

 **Note:** If you want to extract the features of your proteins, you can replace the sample data in **data** with your own data and then run the script to achieve it.

 **Important Notes**:
-• The provided data is example data.
-For personal data usage, strictly follow the format and data types of the [sample data](https://github.com/ywwy-qn/ESM2_AMP/tree/main/Dataset_work/dataset/Sample_dataset).

-• For model inference, if you need to specify custom model weights, use the `--model_w` parameter in Step 2.
-The weight file could be foud on [figshare](https://figshare.com/articles/dataset/ESM2_AMP/28378157).
+  • For model inference, the weight file could be foud on [figshare](https://figshare.com/articles/dataset/ESM2_AMP/28378157).